 Source: NM UJI 13-1827 This instruction should be substituted for the second paragraph of Stock Instruction 25A or incorporated immediately after that paragraph depending on whether vicarious liability or both direct and vicarious liability are at issue.
-STOCK INSTRUCTION 26 (Nominal Damages) If you find that (plaintiff) has established a right to recover from (defendant) but that (plaintiff) has suffered the harmal finaignificant harmal for (defendant) but that (plaintiff) has suffered [no harm], [insignificant harm], [or [damages that cannot be ascertained], you may award [him] [her] [it] nominal damages.
+STOCK INSTRUCTION 26 (Nominal Damages) If you find that (plaintiff) has established a right to recover from (defendant) but that (plaintiff) has suffered [no harm], [insignificant harm], [or] [damages that cannot be ascertained], you may award [him] [her] [it] nominal damages.
 Nominal damages are a trivial sum of money, usually one cent or one dollar, awarded to a party who has established a right to recover but has not established that [he] [she] [it] is entitled to compensatory damages.
 [The award of a nominal sum for actual damages would not prevent you from awarding punitive damages in such amount as you deem appropriate, if you find that the award of punitive damages is justified under these circumstances.]
 Source: NM UJI 13-1832, with additional optional language in brackets (Duty to Follow Instructions) The law of this case is contained in these instructions and it is your duty to follow them.
-You must consider these instructions as a whole, not picking out one instruction, or parts thereof, and disregarding others.
+You must consider these instructions as a whole, not picking out one instruction, or parts of an instruction, and disregarding others.